The Tastiest Summer Salad I’ve Ever Made (And Honestly, It Might Be Yours Too)

 1 cup baby arugula

-1 cup fresh homegrown alfalfa sprouts (The Sprouting Company kits work great!)
+1 cup fresh homegrown alfalfa sprouts

 ¼ cup blueberries

-¼ cup strawberries, sliced
+¼ cup sliced strawberries

 ¼ cup raspberries

-2 tbsp pecans, roughly chopped (raw or toasted)
+2 tbsp pecans (raw or toasted)

 1 grilled Meati cutlet, chopped